-- Provide an alternative property, for the majority of permanent moves, from Freebridge's own stock, and in accordance with our Allocations & Lettings Policy and matched to the customer's household make up and requirements. - Work closely with the customer concerned for compulsory permanent moves to find a suitable alternative property which takes into account: - Distance from employment (including voluntary work) and current schooling. - Size, type and rent amount of current property compared to proposed alternative. - Needs of the customer and their household - Typically make up to two offers of an alternative property for temporary moves. - Work with other Registered Providers and Local Authorities to offer any assistance we can in facilitating a move, where a customer wishes to move to an area where we do not own any properties. - Endeavour to work with customers to secure a planned permanent move through other mechanisms such as choice based lettings or a mutual exchange.
+- Provide an alternative property, in accordance with our Allocations & Lettings Policy matched using best endeavours to the customer's household make up and requirements. - Work closely with the customer concerned for compulsory permanent moves to find a suitable alternative property which takes into account: - Distance from employment (including voluntary work) and current schooling. - o Size, type and rent amount of current property compared to proposed alternative. - o Needs of the customer and their household - Typically make up to two offers of an alternative property for temporary moves. - Work with other Registered Providers and Local Authorities to offer any assistance we can in facilitating a move, where a customer wishes to move to an area where we do not own any properties. - Endeavour to work with customers to secure a planned permanent move through other mechanisms such as choice based lettings or a mutual exchange.